nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

 ### Setting up Environment

 You now have a Nuxeo Platform instance ready to run.
-At this step, you need to install some addons, in particular the addon Getting started with the Nuxeo Platform.
+In this step, you need to install some addons, in particular the addon Getting started with the Nuxeo Platform.

-The addon Getting started with the Nuxeo Platform will add some business logic and documents to your Nuxeo Platform instance, that we will leverage all through this tutorial.
+The addon Getting started with the Nuxeo Platform will add some business logic and documents to your Nuxeo Platform instance which we will leverage throughout this tutorial.

 1. Stop the server.